gateszeng/ios-tip-calculator/README.md

 ## Notes

 Describe any challenges encountered while building the app:
-When building this app, the biggest challenges I encountered was understanding Swift's syntax and getting familiar with the Xcode interface.
+Some challenges I encountered while building this app was understanding the swift documentation and getting familiar with the Xcode interface.
+I found that the information provided in the official documentation for swift to be lacking and unhelpful.

 ## License